Hessian War: Advance by the Emperor on Hesse-Cassel from 1634

-Resurgence of Hesse-Cassel in the Swedish-Prussian War (from 1637)
+Resurgence of Hesse-Cassel in the Swedish-French War (from 1637)

 Because William's son, William VI was only eight years old at the time of his father's death, William V appointed his wife Amalie Elisabeth in his will as a guardian for his under-age heir and thus as regent of Hesse-Cassel.
 In a coup, she had the Emperor and Darmstadt pay homage to her infant son who was not subject to the ban.
 Elisabeth Amalie proved a skilful tactician, who succeeded in spite of her extremely difficult starting position in consolidating the position of Hesse-Cassel.
 First she agreed an apparent truce with the Emperor and so kept Cassel from being conquered by the Imperial Croatian forces.
 Then she built a powerful army again based on the cadre of troops that her husband had taken to Frisia.
 Furthermore, in 1639 at Dorsten, she concluded an alliance with France, represented by Cardinal Richelieu, and Sweden.

 In 1639, with her new allies behind her, Amalie Elisabeth's troops moved in greater strength against the Electorate of Cologne in order to defend the already conquered electoral territories (promised by Sweden in return for giving up Upper Hesse), especially in the area of Vest Recklinghausen, and to capture other domains besides.
 In 1641 Hesse-Cassel lost the town of Dorsten in Vest Recklinghausen, which they had seized in 1633, to troops of the Imperial Army and Electorate of Cologne after a siege lasting several weeks.
 This was the most important Hessian position on the right bank of Lower Rhine.
 But after the imperial forces partially withdrew to fight in other regions (especially Wolfenbüttel), Hesse-Kassel embarked on a campaign in the electoral lands on the left bank of the Rhine.
 At the Battle of Kempen Hesse-Cassel, with the support of French-Weimaran troops, dealt the Imperial forces a heavy defeat.
-In the wake of this defeat, large areas in the north of the Electorate, including the Duchy of Berg, and even parts of the neutral Duchy of Jülich fell under the occupation of Hesse-Cassel.
+In the wake of this defeat, large areas in the north of the Electorate, and even parts of the neutral Duchy of Jülich fell under the occupation of Hesse-Cassel.